 In these family association cases, members would agree to buy shares in any eventual recovery, with upfront money being used to underwrite Smith’s costs.
 Other, wealthier individuals, such as the Astor family, simply hired him outright.

-In at least one instance, he attempted to work the strategy in the opposite direction.
-He represented a family attempting to recover land from the government of Pennsylvania that the family was granted by the King of England prior to the Revolutionary War.
+In at least one instance, he tried to work the strategy in the opposite direction.
+He attempted to recover land that the King of England had granted to a family, but which the commonwealth of Pennsylvania had confiscated.

-In 1868, with business booming, Smith took on a partner, A.B.
+In 1868, with business booming, Columbus Smith took on a partner, A.B.
 Herrick of Burlington, Vt.
-Herrick would do much of the work in London and together they would recruit families for their venture.
-It also reflected the personal realities for Smith.
+Herrick would do much of the work in London.
+Together they would recruit families for their venture.
+The partnership also reflected the personal realities for Smith.
 In 1866, at the ripe age of 47, he had gotten married to Harriet Jones of Claremont, N.H.

 By 1867, he had a son, William.
 Daughter Mary would follow in 1870.
 And with the family under way, he put in motion his long-held plans of settling in Salisbury.